mtruesda/CVProjects/ImageDelta/ImageDeltaCpp/README.md

 ### findContoursInImage(const Mat& threshold)

 Arguments:
-    const Mat& threshold: The threshold to extract contours from
+    - sconst Mat& threshold: The threshold to extract contours from
 Returns:
-    vector<vector<Point>> contours: A vector of contours from the threshold produced from the two images
+    - vector<vector<Point>> contours: A vector of contours from the threshold produced from the two images

 Creates a list of contours from the difference and thresholding of the two images